Ryue Nishizawa

 Ryue Nishizawa (西沢 立衛, Nishizawa Ryūe) is a Japanese architect based in Tokyo.
-He is a graduate of Yokohama National University, and is director of his own firm, Office of Ryue Nishizawa, established in 1997.
-In 1995, he co-founded the firm SANAA (Sejima and Nishizawa and Associates) with the architect Kazuyo Sejima.
+A graduate of Yokohama National University, he established his own firm, Office of Ryue Nishizawa, in 1997.
+In 1995, he co-founded the firm SANAA (Sejima and Nishizawa and Associates) with architect Kazuyo Sejima.
 In 2010, he became the youngest recipient ever of the Pritzker Prize, together with Sejima.